-The Office of Multicultural and International Student Affairs works collaboratively to give students the opportunity to benefit from cross cultural reflection that has the potential to develop a deeper understanding of the importance of being knowledgeable individuals who value diversity, service and leadership, and make ethical decisions.
+The Office of Multicultural and International Student Affairs provides students with opportunities to engage in crosscultural reflection and promotes an appreciation of diversity, service, and leadership.

 The services that the office provides range in scope from student programming activities, diversity training, and leadership training to support.
 The office also provides assistance to our international and exchange students through orientation, advising, and outreach to foster a positive educational and personal experience for each student.
 Hendrix College is committed to the principle that diversity in the student body enhances the intellectual experience and understanding of the entire community.

-Altheimer All-Stars Programs
+Altheimer All-Stars Programs.
 Altheimer All-Stars is a program that provides outreach to students living in Altheimer, Arkansas, through the efforts of Students for Black Culture and the Office of Multicultural and International Student Affairs.
-This outreach partnership promotes, encourages and educates the students about the importance of finishing high school and seeking a higher education through workshops, speakers and forums.
+This outreach partnership promotes, encourages, and educates the students about the importance of finishing high school and seeking a higher education through workshops, speakers, and forums.
 Programming initiatives include: